davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/HARDWARE_SETUP.md

 Example hardware:
 Inital setup uses a MINIX Fanless MiniPC Z150-0dB Intel N150 8G/256GB.
 Why?
 Because it runs on 12 V and runs Windows 11.
+MSI Pro MP273A 27" FHD 100Hz Business Monitor.
+Why?
+Because it runs on 12 V.

 Siren is triggered manually using an Arduino Nano Every (with headers) plugged into an Arduino Nano Screw Terminal Adapter, Solder a pull-up resister between D3 and +5V (or 3V3 for the nano).
 <img width="961" height="511" alt="image" src="https://github.com/user-attachments/assets/89c260cd-dcb5-44ee-a6d9-6c9cbf8149fe" />